mozilla/mediawiki-bugzilla/README.md

 Known Issues
 ================================
-* There is currently no way to specify multiple values for a query parameter
+* The __size__ attribute only works on pie charts
+* Rendering a page with an uncached query can take a bit
 * Large queries may exceed the allocated memory causing a blank page to be displayed.
 In this case you can recover by editing the page as follows:
 If your wiki page has the URL
     https://wiki.mozilla.org/PagePath/PageTitle